Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 CDNs are a way of caching website content on data centers around the world.
 This helps to improve load speeds through load balancing.
 It can also help to protect against DDoS attacks, which are an attempt to take down a website by overwhelming it with traffic from multiple sources.

-With the rise of DDoS attacks and the need for high-performance websites, load balancing through CDNs is more important than ever.
+With the rise of DDoS attacks and the need for high-performance websites, balancing through CDNs is more important than ever.
 They help with page load times, handling high traffic loads, blocking scrapers and other bad bots, localizing coverage without the cost, and reducing bandwidth consumption.

 A CDN is critical to your cybersecurity strategy.
 A CDN works to keep your site online even when under heavy attacks by offloading traffic and caching static files on a nearby CDN server.
 It can also leverage CDN servers worldwide.